PostMonsterG/drumkit-samples/ConfigureGitHubUserName/README.md

 # Configure GitHub User Name

 This configures the user name we will use when uploading files to GitHub.
-It's required for the **Save File to GitHub** script.
+It's required for the **Save File to GitHub** and **Backup All My Files to GitHub** scripts.

+### To use this
+- Select <b>Configure GitHub User Name</b> from your scripts menu.
+- We will display a dialog box where you can view and edit the current value.

 ### To install this

 #### Open the latest version of this Drumkit in Drummer